msd1shka/Delta-Time/THREAT_MODEL.md

 - Someone with temporary or permanent physical access to your device, trying to read stored messages or steal your identity key.
 - An entity trying to compel a "provider" to hand over data.
 (There isn't one to compel, that's the point, but see the caveats below.)

 We are **not** currently modeling nation-state-level global traffic analysis, and we're not claiming protection against an adversary who controls a large fraction of the Tor network.
-If your threat model includes that level of adversary, XTime in its current alpha state is not the right tool yet, full stop.
+If your threat model includes that level of adversary, Delta-Time in its current alpha state is not the right tool yet, full stop.

 ---